yuki-yoshida/ITPFW4DCO/TOSCA/ReadMe.md

   - Case 2*: Not all requirements of the created node are ready => the goal holds because there is no next state.

 ### Step 2-3: Split the current case into cases where predicate final does or does not hold in the next state.
- - Since the next state includes one started node and so `final(SS)` holds when all of the rest nodes are started, the current case should be split into following two cases:
+ - Since the next state includes one started node and so `final(SS)` holds when all of the rest nodes are started, the current case should be split into following three cases:
   - Case 1-1*: When all of the other nodes are started => the goal holds because `final(SS)` reduces to true.
   - Case 1-2*: When there is an initial node => the goal holds because `cont(SS)` reduces to true because of the Initial Cont Lemma.
   - Case 1-3*: When there is a created node => the goal holds because `cont(SS)` reduces to true because of the Created Cont Lemma.